 They should appeal to anybody who still has adventure in their blood.
 You see, anyone with mountain biking experience can do it, as long as they accept that they’re in the wilderness and have complete trust in their guides.
 It’s a true adventure that might test you mentally sometimes, more than physically.

-While Highlands Coast to Coast has more technical mountain biking sections which will challenge more experienced riders, Celtic Crossing is more about going the distance with longer days on the bike which is a massive challenge on it’s own for a lot of people.
+While Highlands Coast to Coast has more technical mountain biking sections which will challenge more experienced riders, Celtic Crossing (*currently not available for 2023) is more about going the distance with longer days on the bike which is a massive challenge on it’s own for a lot of people.
 Being in the Highlands there are, of course, some serious climbs to tackle and some long, rough descents on both – so a good level of fitness as well as bike handling skills and off-road mountain biking experience are all required.

 I’ve seen people in tears at the end of both trips so many times, in the best way.
 Because halfway there they would just think what the hell am I doing here?
 But we would get them through it and it’s the moment they would realise that they will probably never get to do something like this ever again.
 It’s emotional.
 For both us guides and our guests.